fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

 **************************

 As mentioned in the Concepts above, secret values in secret objects cannot be edited.
-However, users can get the contents of existing secret objects, change them locally and put the new contents back to the service.
+However, users can get the contents of existing secret objects, change them locally, then put the new contents back to the service.
 For examples:

 * Adding new secret values to an existing secret object: